Europe’s perpetual dance festival calendar

 Christine Larssen

-If carnival means saying goodbye to meat, does the word ‘festival’ mean no more celebrations?
+If carnival means farewell to meat, does festival then mean, translated literally, no more celebration?
 That can’t be.
-That’s why the trend is toward smaller dance encounters: trips to Harstad in the far north of Norway to experience a Sami dance festival, for example.
-Or a visit to Santarcangelo in Italy, a pretty place in the hills not far from Rimini, to experience the next generation’s unadulterated outlook on life.
-This latter event is a magnet for the dance scene, even if you search in vain for it between ‘tagliatelle’ and ‘tuff caves’ on Santarcangelo’s tourism portal.
-Here, as everywhere else, there is still a lot that can be done to reconcile dance with hospitality and tourism.
+“ConTempo” in Kaunas shows that the scavenger hunt from dance event to dance event, from the city center to remote parks, can very well reconcile dance with hospitality and tourism.
+Less obviously, this is not about attendance figures, but about the effects that cultural events actually have on the city and on tourism.
+Those who later rave about dancing people, not historic buildings, tell us much more about a place than any pretty vacation brochure.
+The trend is toward smaller dance encounters: trips to Harstad in the far north of Norway to experience a Sami dance gathering, for example.
+Or to Santarcangelo in Italy, a place in the hills not far from Rimini, to experience the next generation’s unadulterated outlook on life – a magnet for the dance scene, even if you search in vain for it between tagliatelle and tuff caves on Santarcangelo’s tourism portal.